tomek-he-him/node-raw/Readme.md

 **Make webpack’s *[raw-loader][]* work in *node* and *iojs*.**

 And that almost for free.
-The whole thing weighs around 300 bytes minified and gzipped.
+The whole thing weighs around 300 bytes minzipped.

 [raw-loader]:  https://github.com/webpack/raw-loader  "webpack/raw-loader"